Skip to main content

 COLOUR-POP 3-STRIPES

 They think it's all over... but Sambas, Spezials and Gazelles aren't going anywhere this summer, trust us.
-No match day is complete without a pair of adidas... just ask Hailey Bieber – and with so many colourways to choose from, the hardest part is choosing just one.
+No match day is complete without a pair of adidas Originals – just ask Hailey Bieber.
+And with so many colourways to choose from, the hardest part is choosing just one.

 GET THE LOOK:

-adidas Originals Samba LT trainers in yellow and green, £100
+adidas Originals Samba OG trainers in light blue and cream, £95

 SHOP TERRACE STYLE Items